 Once the code is successfully downloaded, you can start the application (GO button), step instructions, inspect or edit registers, set breakpoints, etc. As with any other good debugger, you can, for example, select the PAOUT register (under PORTS group) and even change the state of the LEDs connected to PAOUT.

-Some simple C code examples can be found at the article link.
+Some simple C code examples can be found in the downloads.

 Just keep in mind that the FPz8 has a volatile program memory.
 Thus, any program downloaded to it is lost when the FPGA is powered down.